 Section 6: The Mailbox Signal System

-In this section we want to talk about a Mailbox Signal System.
-Early on we mentioned that when the firefighters first arrive on the scene of a fire they would first assess how well it could be contained and then extinguished.
-However, before they start to control the fire, they will first evacuate all persons that they feel are in harm’s way.
+In this section, we want to talk about a Mailbox Signal System.
+Early on we mentioned that when the firefighters first arrive on the scene of a fire, they would first assess how well it could be contained and then extinguished.
+However, before they start to control the fire, they will first evacuate all persons who they feel are in harm’s way.
 For the most part, this will only involve one or two immediate neighbors adjacent to the fire with the rest of us being alerted for further developments.
-But in Section 2 we talked about worse-case scenarios where whole zones or worse, the whole community, would be told to leave immediately.
-As we are leaving it will be the firefighter’s job to check each home in the affected area or zone to make sure everybody is safely gone.
+But in Section 2, we talked about worse-case scenarios where whole zones or worse, the whole community, would be told to leave immediately.
+As we are leaving, it will be the firefighters’ job to check each home in the affected area or zone to make sure everybody is safely gone.
 Unfortunately, many of us live at the bottom of long, steep driveways with little turn around space for a quick in and out by the firefighters.
 The DCES has come up with another way to help the firefighters.

-The Firewise/Safety Team committees will take advantage of the fact that each home has to have a uniform size and shape mailbox at the entrance of its driveway as per the ARC covenants.
-The committees will make a brightly colored (orange and yellow) rigid piece of plastic that will lie on the floor of your mailbox.
+The Firewise committee will take advantage of the fact that each home has to have a uniform size and shape mailbox at the entrance of its driveway as per the ARC covenants.
+The committee will make a brightly colored (orange and yellow) rigid piece of plastic that will lie on the floor of your mailbox.
 It will have a plastic loop on one end.
 As you are leaving your home, you will take the plastic flag out of the mailbox and hang it on the upright red flag on each mailbox.
 Firemen passing your home will trust that there is no one there and quickly move on.

 - If you are planning to hang a flag on a mailbox of a neighbor you know is on vacation, make absolutely sure, as well, that you know there is no caretaker or family member watching the home or in the residence.